ttsiodras/pyForOcaml/README.md

     type 'a osResult = Result of 'a | Error of string

-For example:
+For example, `os.abspath`...

-    let abspath x = ...
+    let abspath x = ...  (* string -> string osResult *)
-    let abspath_unsafe = ...
+    let abspath_unsafe = ...  (* string -> string *)

-The first one, returns `string osResult`, which means EITHER a string, or an error string describing the error that happened.
-The seasoned python developer can then pattern match on the result...
+The first form, returns `string osResult`, which means EITHER a string, or an error string describing the error that happened.
+The developer can then pattern match on the result...

     let myFolder = match Os.abspath foo
     | Result s - > s
     | Error _ -> ...

 ...and sleep soundly, knowing that all potential errors of this invocation to `os.abspath` are handled.
-If he desires the python-styled (i.e. unsafe) version, he can do so:
+If the python-styled (i.e.  unsafe) version is preferred, then that too can be used...

     let myFolder = Os.abspath_unsafe foo

-...but his program will get an exception at runtime if something goes wrong - as is the case with Python.
+...but the program will then get an exception at runtime if something goes wrong (as is the case with Python).

 *A more likely usage scenario*